-We have heard that parents and therapists have great results using Otsimo Speech Therapy with speech delayed kids.
-In this article, we will briefly explain what speech delay is and give you practical advice on how to use Otsimo Speech Therapy with your late talker.
+Early intervention is the key to get your child to start talking.
+Many therapists and parents recommend Otsimo Speech Therapy as it offers a wide range of activities for children of all ages.
+This article will briefly explain what speech delay is and give you practical advice on how to use Otsimo Speech Therapy with your late talker.

 What is Speech Delay?

-A speech delayed child, or a late talker, is a toddler between who has good understanding of language, typically developing play skills, motor skills, thinking skills, and social skills, but has a limited spoken vocabulary for their age.
+A speech delayed child, or a late talker , is a toddler who has a good understanding of language, typically developing play skills, motor skills, thinking skills, and social skills, but has a limited spoken vocabulary for their age.
 The difficulty late talking children have is specifically with spoken or expressive language.
 This group of children can be very puzzling because they have all of the building blocks for spoken language, yet they don’t talk or talk very little.

-A language delay, on the other hand, is much broader and refers to the entire system of expressing and receiving information in a way that’s meaningful.
+On the other hand, a language delay is much broader and refers to the entire system of expressing and receiving information in a meaningful way.
 Language delay is about understanding and being understood through communication — verbal, nonverbal, and written, which is different than speech that explicitly refers to the verbal expression of language and includes articulation.

 Other causes behind speech delay include: